 Download the guide and get on the waitlist so you can learn more and have a chance to participate in this special offer.

 I won’t send you spam.
 Unsubscribe at any time.

 No worries.
 You may have to tool up and have a slightly longer learning curve as you become familiar with the tools, but the Art of Heat Colored Steel Engraving course will walk you step-by-step through the process.
 In my experience, art is all about putting a little on, and taking a little off, until we get it just right.
 It’s the same with any medium.
 The skills we develop working with one material will often translate to the next.

-I’m planning to have the course ready in early 2021.
+I’m hoping to have the course ready by mid-summer 2021.
 I’ll keep everyone on the waitlist posted with an updated ETA.